As Meth Use Surges, First Responders Struggle To Help Those In Crisis

 "But then I woke up and stole her car," she says.

-That's how Kim ended up in jail.
-She's in a residential treatment program in San Francisco now, part of the steady rise in people seeking help for meth addiction.
+That's how Kim ended up in jail, in a residential treatment program in San Francisco, part of the steady rise in people seeking help for meth addiction.
 Rehab admissions in San Francisco for meth are up 25% since 2015.

 The trend in rising stimulant use is nationwide: cocaine on the East Coast, meth on the West Coast, says Dr. Daniel Ciccarone, a professor of medicine and substance use researcher at UCSF.